Table of Contents

 Shared tile group(s)

-The shared tile group(s) consists out of managed tiles from the admin.
-The user has no control over this tiles/group and these are permission based.
+The Shared tile group(s) consists of managed tiles from the admin.
+The user has no control over this group/these tiles and these are permission based.
 The only thing you can do is change the layout/order of the groups.

 - Example 1:

-If the admin creates a shared tile group with several tiles in a Shared Space, the admin can choose to set permissions to this group.
-All members of this permission set, will be granted acces to this group.
-Everyone who has access to this group will see the Shared Space where the group is located.
+If the admin creates a Shared tile group with several tiles in a Shared space, the admin can choose to set permissions to this group.
+All members of this permission-set, will be granted access to this group.
+Everyone who has access to this group will see the Shared space, where the group is located.

-A shared space can only contain shared tile groups and can only be managed by admins.
-A shared space is visible to a user if he or she has access to at least one shared tile group that is visible in that space.
-Users only see the shared tile groups in a shared space to which they have access.
+A Shared space can only contain Shared tile groups and can only be managed by admins.
+A Shared space is visible to every user, the page will only contain a Shared group if the user has permissions on this group.
+Users only see the Shared tile groups in a Shared space to which they have access.

-The configured order and visibility of the shared tile groups applies to everyone who has access to the shared space.
+The configured order and visibility of the Shared tile groups applies to everyone.
 This way, you can create templates for different kind of personas and even permanently "pin" certain groups to the top.